KUMKUMAGR25/API-Learning-Python/README.md

 # FASTAPI-Learning-Python
-As a Beginner-friendly FastAPI learning repository
+As a Beginner-friendly FastAPI learning repository.

 <br>
-What is FastAPI?
+# What is FastAPI?
 <br>
 FastAPI is a Python framework used to build APIs.
 <br>